Java

 - When do you need a

-clause? - Explain the difference between checked and unchecked exceptions.
+throwsclause? - Explain the difference between checked and unchecked exceptions.

 - What does it mean for an error to be propagated?